codescape/jira-scrum-poker/docs/error-log.md

 * Jira version
 * Scrum Poker version

-Please provide all this information in case of problems with Scrum Poker for Jira.
+Please provide us with all this information in case of problems with Scrum Poker for Jira.
 This will help us to analyze and solve your problem.